Find Affordable College Courses

 10 Yearly Graduations

 University of Mississippi is the 11th most popular school in the nation for students seeking a doctor's degree in health care management.
 Each year, around 21,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,934 per year, while in-state graduate students, on average, pay $8,938 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to health care management majors at Ole Miss.
-Of these students, 60% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,252 per year, while in-state graduate students, on average, pay $9,252 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in health care management from Ole Miss.
+Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.

 #13